-This Bosnia experience piece is a guest post by Robert Schrader.
+This Bosnia experience piece is authored by Robert Schrader.

 With a size smaller than many U.S. states (not to mention, most other European nations), tiny Bosnia and Herzegovina often disappears from traveler’s radars for purely practical reasons.
 Adding to this is the unfair impression that Bosnia is somehow unsafe, never mind the fact that the Balkans have been at peace for nearly two decades.

 This would be unfortunate on its own, but it’s especially so because Bosnia is so full of incredible, singular things to do.